-Meaning: Enables automatic evolution of percentage variation operators, which speeds up the calculation by up to $\sim 2$ times.
+Meaning: Enables automatic evolution of percentages of variation operators, which speeds up the calculation by up to ~ 2 times.
+This is done by encouraging operators which produce more diverse and lower-energy structures.
 To switch to user-defined percentages, set AutoFrac=0.